LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 There are lots of historical sites to see and rich cultures to experience.

-* The Alhambra and Generalife Gardens, Granada
+* **The Alhambra and Generalife Gardens**, Granada - palace and fortress of the Moorish monarchs of Granada, Spain.

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-22-11-33.png)
 * Barcelona’s Sagrada Familia and Gaudi Sites